RemiKalbe/sapper-oidc/README.md

 More and more browsers are starting to block third party cookies by default, and chrome will too in ~2022.
 Meaning any type of secure client-side authentication is dead if your identity provider is at a different domain, which is probably the case. <br>
 This library is a way to solve this issue by using the sapper server as a sort of proxy (sort of). <br>

+## Limitation

+- You can only have one identity provider
+- You can only use Redis as the session store
+- Route with a "." will be ignored.

 ## Installation

 🚧🚧🚧 IMPORTANT 🚧🚧🚧<br>